silviamaggi/smd-com/_posts/2021-09-27-design-digested-20.md

 categories:
   - Design Digested
 tags:
   - gender-neutral
   - typography
   - inclusion
   - design
   - photography
-description: "This week's Design, Digested series features inclusive language, the work of women designers, and the healing power of photography."
+description: "This week’s Design, Digested series features inclusive language, the work of women designers, and the healing power of photography."
 excerpt: 'This week: inclusive language, the work of women designers, and the healing power of photography.'
 featimage: true
 featimage-alt: "Design, Digested 20 by Silvia Maggi"